 Gozo

-Gozo is Malta’s second largest island and a popular day trip destination.
+Gozo is Malta’s second largest island and a popular day trip destination – and ended up being one of our top things to do in Malta.
 Its more quieter than the main island and has a slower pace of life.
 Gozo has a rural charm, with sleepy villages, seaside promenades, and rolling green hills dotted with farms and vineyards.

 To get there, you’ll need to take a 25-minute ferry from Ċirkewwa on Malta’s north coast (about an hour on the bus (number 41) or quicker using Uber.
 Note you may find it difficult to get an Uber on the way back).
 The ferry is spacious, and you can sit on deck, and there’s a couple of cafes too.